Introduction:

 Q1.
 What language did Manto write in?

 A1.
-Manto wrote primarily in Urdu, although some of his works have been translated into English and other languages.
+Manto primarily wrote in Urdu, although translators have rendered some of his works into English and other languages.

 Q2.
 What was Manto’s most famous story?